 The period of validity of a National Police Check depends on the organisation or company that requests it.
 The check is valid up till the date of issue, and your organisation should tell you when you should provide an updated version.
 Most employers don’t accept a nationally coordinated criminal history check that is older than three months, however this may not always be the case.
 A national police check is a “point in time check”.
 This means the police check certificate has no set expiry date.
 Employers or decision makers determine the expiry based on their own internal decision making and risk mitigation strategies.

 A National Police Check is there to improve community safety and help with decision making.
 It ensures that organisations or institutions have fair knowledge of the kind of person they are employing.
 The results indicate if there are:

 - √ No Disclosable Court Outcomes (NDCO) to indicate that there is no record that can be released on the individual.

 - √ Disclosable Court Outcomes (DCO) that can be released on the individual in accordance with Australia’s spent convictions schemes.

-Some of the details a national criminal history check shows about an individual are:
+Some of the details a Nationally Coordinated Criminal History Check shows about an individual are: